Video Prediction Transformers without Recurrence or Convolution: Experiments

 \section{Experiments}

 We present extensive evaluations of \modelname{} and state-of-the-art methods.
 We conduct experiments across synthetic and real-world scenarios, including long-term prediction(moving object trajectory prediction and weather forecasting), and short-term prediction(traffic flow prediction and human motion prediction).
-The statistics of the data set are presented in the Tab~\ref{tab:datasets}.
+The statistics of the data set are presented in the tab~\ref{tab:datasets}.
 These datasets have different spatial resolutions, temporal frames, and intervals, which determine their different spatiotemporal dependencies.

 \textbf{Implementation Details} Our method is implemented in PyTorch.
-The experiments are conducted on a single 24GB NVIDIA RTX 3090.

-\modelname{} is optimized using the AdamW~\citep{adamw} optimizer with an L2 loss, a weight decay of 1e-2, and a learning rate selected from \{5e-4, 1e-3\} for best performance.
+The experiments were conducted on a single 24GB NVIDIA RTX 3090. \modelname{} is optimized using the AdamW~\citep{adamw} optimizer with an L2 loss, a weight decay of 1e-2, and a learning rate selected from \{5e-4, 1e-3\} for best performance.
 OneCycle scheduler is used for Moving MNIST and TaxiBJ, while the Cosine scheduler is applied for Human3.6m and WeatherBench.
 Dropout~\citep{hinton2012improving} and stochastic depth~\citep{huang2016deep} regularization prevent overfitting.
 Further hyperparameter details are provided in the Appendix.
 For different \modelname{} variants, we maintain a constant number of GTB blocks to ensure comparable parameters.
 In cases where the Triplet model cannot be evenly divided, we use the number of GTB blocks closest to the others.

 {\textbf{Evaluation Metrics}} We assess model performance using a suite of metrics.
 (1) \textbf{Pixel-wise error} is measured using Mean Squared Error (MSE), Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE).
 (2) \textbf{Predicted frame quality} is evaluated using the structural similarity index measure (SSIM) metric~\citep{wang2004image}.
 Lower MSE, MAE, and RMSE values, combined with higher SSIM, signify better predictions.
 (3) \textbf{Computational efficiency} is assessed by the number of parameters, floating-point operations (FLOPs), and inference speed in frames per second (FPS) on a NVIDIA A6000 GPU.
 This evaluation framework comprehensively evaluates accuracy and efficiency.